beginner-corp/begin-data/readme.md

 ## Concepts

 Begin Data organizes itself into tables.
-Tables contain items which are just collections of plain `Object`s.
-Items stored in Begin Data always have the properties `table` and `key`.
-Optionally an item can also have a `ttl` property with a UNIX epoch value representing the expiry time for the item.
+Tables contain documents which are just collections of plain `Object`s. documents stored in Begin Data always have the properties `table` and `key`.
+Optionally an document can also have a `ttl` property with a UNIX epoch value representing the expiry time for the document.

 ### API